I recommend every cyclist should tour the Ring of Kerry. The Ring of Kerry is a 179km winding route for tourists.

 Experienced swimmers have drowned here.
 If you want to take a dip wait until you get to Ballinskelligs Blue Flag Beach.
 It is just a few km’s up the road.

 Now near St Finian’s Bay is the Skellig Chocolate Factory.
-See how chocolate is made and have a free taste.
+See how chocolate is made and has a free taste.
 There is also a coffee shop & restaurant here where you can sit down and relax.

 The next town you come to is Waterville.
 See my web page on things to do in Waterville here.